eriklenaerts/openapi-generator/README.md

 // (it does not make much sense to have child resources with no way to access the parent resources)
 > openapi-docgen Appointment -r 'location/address[8]'
 ```

+## Configuration
+Use the .env configuration file to set the following: environment variables
+- TEMPLATE_PROVIDER: Specify if you want templates to be served from the file system or online.
+Choose between the 'FileSystem' or 'Online'
+- TEMPLATES_BASE_LOCATION: Set the base location for the given Template Provider.

 ## Development
 To debug: